 Even though the date the new construction work was finished was in September, the property was not available for occupancy pending final approval from the county health department and the city's building department.
-The new construction was not completed for property tax purposes, and the property would not be reassessed until final approval is obtained from the city and county inspectors.
+Thus, the new construction would not have been completed for property tax purposes, and the property would not have been reassessed until final approval by the city and county inspectors.